SAP/sap-btp-service-operator/README.md

 ### Explicit Subaccount For ServiceInstance

+It is possible to create in the same namespace service instances in different subaccounts.
-To create a `ServiceInstance` in a specific subaccount you maintain the access credentials to the subaccount in a secret which is located in the Centrally Managed Namespace.
+First you have to maintain access credentials to the different subaccounts, in secrets which are located in the Centrally Managed Namespace.
+On the `ServiceInstance` resource use the btpAccessCredentialsSecret property, to explicitly specify the name of the secret where the access credentials to the specific subaccount are stored.

 #### Define a new secret
 ```yaml